Smile (The Beach Boys album): Hypothetical release scenario

 Asked in a 1987 interview whether Smile would have topped his rivals' subsequent release, Wilson replied: "No. It wouldn't have come close.
 Sgt.
 Pepper would have kicked our ass."
 Later, he claimed that his work would have been "too advanced" for 1967 audiences.
 Writing in his book about Sgt.
 Pepper, Clinton Heylin criticized Parks' lyrics as "little more than columns of non sequiturs from a man who once swallowed a thesaurus" and decreed that much of the surviving Smile recordings "confirm that Wilson was nowhere near completing an album to rival Revolver let alone its psychedelic successor."
 In the opinion of Kicks co-editor Billy Miller, "nobody would have got too jazzed over electricity being invented for the second time" had Smile followed the release of Sgt.
 Pepper, "And it's a damn shame, too".

 Reviewing the available bootlegs and officially released tracks for AllMusic, Richie Unterberger said that "numerous exquisitely beautiful passages, great ensemble singing, and brilliant orchestral pop instrumentation" were in circulation, yet "the fact is that Wilson somehow lacked the discipline needed to combine them into a pop masterpiece that was both brilliant and commercial."
 Former Record Collector editor Peter Doggett states that Smile would most likely have had the same reception as that afforded Song Cycle – namely, critical acclaim but a commercial disaster.
 He suggested that while the release "would surely have set the Beatles back for months while they considered a suitable reply", it lacked the mainstream appeal of contemporaneous acts like the Doors, Love, or Jefferson Airplane, potentially leaving Wilson disillusioned and the Beach Boys without unreleased material to bolster later albums.

-Non-defined form and interactive component versus BWPS

-The definitive structure and content of Smile remain unresolved, with debate persisting over its classification as a conventional album.
-Anderle felt that the album should be viewed as a creative period, encompassing Pet Sounds and "Good Vibrations", rather than a standalone work.
-Heiser favored "sonic menagerie", a term coined by Smile Sessions co-producer Dennis Wolfe in the compilation's liner notes.
-While Priore argued that Smile was largely complete by 1967, Ed Howard countered that the album was "nowhere near finished", arguing that any reconstruction would rely on speculation, as Wilson himself lacked a consistent vision for the project.
-Further complicating efforts to reconstruct a completed album is the permanent loss of many session tapes and trial mixes that would have illuminated Wilson's original creative intent.
+Non-definitive structure and fan interactivity

 [T]he main reason SMiLE is so unique [is that it was] the first album that forced fans to interact with it directly.
 We had to make our own edits and running orders on cassettes.
 They enjoyed debates on how it was supposed to be heard and what tracks were really intended to be included in the mythic "Elements" suite that supposedly would have climaxed the album.